Stasshe/Pyxis-CodeCanvas/README_en.md

 Imagine having a **complete development environment** that loads instantly in your browser - no downloads, no installations, no server connections.
 That's Pyxis!
 It's like having **VS Code + Node.js + Git** all bundled into a lightning-fast web app that works anywhere, even on your iPad.

 > 💡 **Perfect for students, professionals, and anyone who wants to code without the hassle!**
+> 🖥️ **Now supports Tauri Desktop!** Use Pyxis as a native app on Windows, Mac, and Linux.

 ---